-Mission Statement: The Estacada Farmers Market serves as a marketplace to provide fresh, locally grown food, plants, and unique arts and crafts in support of the local community, agriculture and small businesses.
+Mission Statement: The Estacada Farmers Market serves as a marketplace to provide fresh, locally grown food, plants, along with unique arts and crafts in support of the local community, agriculture and small businesses.

-The Board of Directors/Steering Committee governs the Estacada Farmers Market.
-Daily management of the market, vendors, entertainment schedules, fundraisers, special events and all other market activities are supervised by the Steering Committee.
-The Steering Committee is made up of the On-Site Market Managers.
+The Market Committee governs the Estacada Farmers Market.
+Daily management of the market, vendors, entertainment schedules, fundraisers, special events and all other market activities are supervised by the Market Committee.

 Market Time and Season

-The Estacada Farmers Market will be OPEN to sell for business each Saturday from 10:00 a.m. thru 2:00 p.m., the first Saturday in May through the last Saturday in September.
-Vendors have the option to open their booth early (not prior to 7 a.m.) and close late (up until closing time of Wade Creek House Antiques or with permission from Bill and/or Becky McFarland), if desired.
+The Estacada Farmers Market will be OPEN for business Saturdays May-September from 10:00 a.m. thru 2:00 p.m.
+Vendors have the option to open their booth early (not prior to 8 a.m.) and close late, if desired.

-Market day governance shall be the sole responsibility and at the discretion of the days assigned On-Site Market Manager.
 Each market date will have an assigned Market Manager and the Manager will post a sign in their booth indicating this responsibility.
+Market day governance shall be the sole responsibility and at the discretion of the On-Site Market Manager.

-The market reserves the right to: limit the number of spaces assigned to a vendor, prohibit the sale of any product, enforce the rules and codes of conduct of the market, and to inspect all vendor facilities.
-The Market Manager may also close the market early or cancel all together if weather conditions are extreme and present a danger to the public.
+The market reserves the right to: limit the number of spaces assigned to a vendor, prohibit the sale of any product, enforce the market rules, and to inspect all vendor facilities.
+The Market Manager may also close and/or cancel the market if weather conditions are extreme and present a danger to the vendors/public.